Belmarsh is a high security prisoner’s prison in southeast London.

 Keep in touch with someone at Belmarsh

-There are several ways you can keep in touch with a resident during their time at Belmarsh.
+There are several ways you can keep in touch with someone during their time at Belmarsh.

-Residents have phones in their rooms but will always have to call you.
+Prisoners have phones in their cells but will always have to call you.
 They have to buy phone credits to do this.
 The phones are inactive after 10pm, but available at many times during the day.

 They can phone anyone named on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.
 This can take longer depending on individual cases.